goblimey/ntripcaster/README.md

  fb90a0a44e14.

-BKG's original installation instructions sare slightly misleading. they say that to run the caster you should change directory to /usr/local/ntripcaster/bin
+BKG's original installation instructions are slightly misleading. they say that to run the caster you should change directory to /usr/local/ntripcaster/bin